samhinshaw/stat540/paperreview02.md

 Next, the authors moved to unsupervised learning with feature extraction.
 This step is composed of three main parts.
 First, flowDensity was used again to determine splits for 10 of the 16 features in the dataset (FSA-A, SSC-A, CD4, CD27, CD107-A, CD154, CCR7, CD8, CD57, and CD45RO).
 FlowDensity determines best split based on density distribution, and splits between peaks, as this figure illustrates.
 ![Flow Density](flowdensity.png)

 In this step, they excluded FSC-H, CD3, and CD14, because they were already taken into account in preprocessing.
-Additionally, IFN&gamma;, TNF&alpha;, and IL-2 were removed to reduce computation time.
+Additionally, IFNγ, TNFα, and IL-2 were removed to reduce computation time.
 Though this sacrifices a great deal of information, these intracellular stains often don't have clear peaks, which makes automatic gating very difficult.
 Next, the flowType dynamic programming algorithm was used to determine subsets based on these splits, identifying many cell populations that would not be manually identifiable.
 In total, roughly 60,000 subsets were identified.
-Finally, "features" of each subset were extracted--mean fluorescence intensity for each of the 13 immune markers (including IFN&gamma;, TNF&alpha;, and IL-2), as well as the percentage of cells.
+Finally, "features" of each subset were extracted--mean fluorescence intensity for each of the 13 immune markers (including IFNγ, TNFα, and IL-2), as well as the percentage of cells.
 This left the authors with 2.5 million features per patient (3^10 * 14) x 3 (three groups - stimulated, unstimulated, and difference).
 ![Defined Subsets](definedsubsets.png)

 3. Feature Selection.